-- (i) Report to the main office with a signed and dated parental note.
+- Report to the Attendance in A block with a signed and dated parental note.
 The note should state the reason the pass is required.
-Without a note NO student call leave the school grounds.
-If a student is not returning to school on that day this should be indicated on the note. - (ii) A pass is then issued for the time required. - (iii) On returning to school you need to report to the Front Office. - (iv) Lunch Passes: Students in secondary school are denied social development by the school allowing the issuing of lunch passes.
-This is against the development of the 'whole child' and as a result students at Young High School will not be issued with lunch passes. - (v) In the event that students become ill during school, they are required to go to sick bay and the school will contact parents/guardians to collect the student and sign them out for the remainder of the day.
+Without a note NO student can leave the school grounds.
+If a student is not returning to school on that day this should be indicated on the note. - A pass is then issued for the time required. - On returning to school you need to report to the Attendance in A block to sign back in. - In the event that students become ill during school, they are required to go to sick bay and the school will contact parents/guardians to collect the student and sign them out for the remainder of the day.